SystemWarLock/RH_intern-project/README.md

 # RH_intern-project
 # Sales Share CLI (Persistent Version)

+## IMPORTANT : There are few Unique features that i've included in the code that i would like to specially highlight
+1. Ability to set weightage for each criteria on which the algorithm will distribute kitty.
+2. Ability to retrieve stored agent data and export the data.
+3. Min and Max cap of scores and kitty.
+4. Deletetion and intuitive viewing options

 ## Overview
 A Python 3 command-line application for allocating sales incentives among agents, with:
 - Persistent storage in JSON